TheRemote/Legendary-Java-Minecraft-Geyser-Floodgate/README.md

 <ul>
   <li>October 21st 2022</li>
     <ul>
+      <li>Added new environment variable "BackupCount" to control the number of backups the container keeps</li>
       <li>NoBackup optional environment variable can now be multiple paths to files to skip backups on separated by a comma.
 Example: plugins/test,plugins/test2</li>
     </ul>
   <li>October 20th 2022</li>